Kallangur

 Kallangur has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 28 projects likely affecting the region.
-Notable ones include Young St, Petrie, Affordable Social Housing Development Policy (City of Moreton Bay), Kallangur Residential Towers Redevelopment, and Kallangur Childcare Centre.
-Below is a list detailing those most relevant.
+AreaSearch identified 30 projects likely affecting the region.
+Notable initiatives include Attraction of Affordable Social Housing Development Policy by City of Moreton Bay, Kallangur Residential Towers Redevelopment, Kallangur Childcare Centre, and Young St, Petrie.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.